scottgamer/node-es6-boilerplate/README.md

 1. Run `npm install` command.
 1. Run `npm run dev` command.

-This will start the project and will watch for code changed.
+This will start the project and will watch for changes in code.
 The project will be auto-compiled after every save command.

 ### Production